jwei302/robot-learning-algos/lab2/README.md

 2. Check model generalization
 * Start the robot from slightly different initial poses
 * Observe whether the BC model still produces reasonable behavior

+# What to Record and Report

+* Training hyperparameters: epochs, batch_size, lr
+* Final training and test loss
+* Visualization of visited EEF states
+* Video of the robot performing the BC-inferred trajectory

+# Reflection Questions for Students
+* How closely does the BC model reproduce the original demonstrations?
+* Where does the model fail or deviate most significantly?
+Why might that happen?
+* How does the choice of obs_horizon affect prediction quality?
+* How does training dataset size or diversity affect generalization?
+* What could go wrong if the robot starts from a pose outside the demonstration distribution?
+* Why is normalization of states and actions important for BC performance?
+* How might you extend this BC model to handle multi-step planning or sequences longer than the observation horizon?